KathyZiomek/box-it/README.md

 ### Viewing All Tasks

 <p>Users can see all of their tasks and categories displayed at once on the Tasklist page.
-Here, they are able to filter tasks by completion status, change the completion status of all tasks at once, make edits to tasks and categories, and delete individual tasks and categories.</p>
+Here, they are able to filter tasks by completion status, change the completion status of all tasks at once, make edits to tasks and categories, and delete tasks and categories.</p>

 <p align="center">
   <img src="./media/07_task_list_page.PNG" height="100%" width="100%" alt="Tasklist Page"/>